sdito000/Spotipydataproject/index.md

 ![WhatsApp Image 2021-12-04 at 10 28 25 AM](https://user-images.githubusercontent.com/91945641/148684185-c7be63a3-fd2b-4398-bacf-3617e04b76bd.jpeg)

-Note: the features listed in the radar charts are a measure between 0 and 1.
+_Note: The features listed in the radar charts are a measure between 0 and 1.

 ## A Puzzle // Initial Observations